Serena-github-c/skills-communicate-using-markdown-2/README.md

 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

 <footer>
+I made the step 1 an h1 header to try it out

 <!--
   <<< Author notes: Footer >>>